Where To Stay In Krabi: Ao Luek Nature Lodge

 Where is it located?

 Situated within the subdistrict of Ao Luek, this Nature Lodge is the perfect spot for those who are thinking of disconnecting from the outside world.
 Ao Luek is 40 minutes away from Krabi Town / Ao Nang, so you’ll be far from the touristy areas for sure.
-We booked via Airbnb and requested for the host to pick us up from the airport for an additional 800baht (SGD33) per car.
+I booked via Airbnb and requested for the host to pick me up from the airport for an additional 800baht (SGD33) per car.
 It took about an hour to get there, so it's definitely cheaper, faster and safer than hiring private taxis from the airport itself.

 Ao Luek Paradise